scollier/docker/contrib/rhel-dockerfiles/mariadb/README.md

-dockerfiles-sct-mariadb
+dockerfiles-rhel-MariaDB
 ========================

-Tested on Docker 0.8.1
+Tested on Docker 0.10.0-dev
-Based on scollier's mysql dockerfile.

-This repo contains a recipe for making Docker container for mariadb on Fedora.
+This repo contains a recipe for making Docker container for MariaDB on Red Hat Enterprise Linux.

 Check your Docker version